publiccodenet/about/activities/codebase-stewardship/product-development.md

 type: Resource
 ---

-# Codebase Product Development
+# Codebase product development

 ## Product life cycle

 A [product](../../glossary/product-definition.md) starts with an idea which reflects a need or provides a solution to specific problem.
-In the context of public code the indented product often supports the management and or execution of public policy.
+In the context of public code, the product often supports the management or execution of public policy.

-The process from and initial idea to a fully developed product is an evolutionary process supported by a variety of development methodologies and management frameworks (see further reading).
+The process from an initial idea to a fully developed product is an evolutionary process supported by a variety of development methodologies and management frameworks (see [further reading](#futher-reading)).
 A product is constantly refined, altered and improved.
 This entire process is often referred to as the product life cycle.

 The product life cycle can be described from different perspectives.
-From an economic perspective such as the [Product Life Cycle Theory](https://en.wikipedia.org/wiki/Product_life-cycle_theory) or from a [product engineering perspective](https://en.wikipedia.org/wiki/Product_lifecycle).
-Designing, developing and managing a product is a multi-disciplinary activity which touches all types of activities in an organization ranging from marketing to business development to customer support.
+Examples include [product life cycle theory](https://en.wikipedia.org/wiki/Product_life-cycle_theory) from an economic perspective or the [product engineering perspective](https://en.wikipedia.org/wiki/Product_lifecycle).
+Designing, developing and managing a product is a multi-disciplinary activity which touches all activities in an organization, ranging from marketing to business development to customer support.

-From a high-level overview the product life cycle could be divided in the following phases:
+As a high level overview, the product life cycle could be divided in the following phases:

-* Phase 1: Conceive - Imagine, specify, plan, innovate
+* Phase 1: Conceive - imagine, specify, plan, innovate
-* Phase 2: Design - Describe, define, develop, test, analyze and validate
+* Phase 2: Design - describe, define, develop, test, analyze and validate
-* Phase 3: Realize - Manufacture, make, build, procure, produce, sell and deliver
+* Phase 3: Realize - manufacture, make, build, procure, produce, sell and deliver
-* Phase 4: Service - Use, operate, maintain, support, sustain, phase-out, retire
+* Phase 4: Service - use, operate, maintain, support, sustain, phase-out, retire
-* All phases - Communicate, manage and collaborate
+* All phases - communicate, manage and collaborate

 It is imported to note that none of the above phases should be considered as isolated.
 In reality, a product life cycle does not run sequentially or separated from other product development activities, with information flowing between different people and systems.
 These phases are constantly revisited and revised during the lifespan of a product.
-Software development using agile frameworks where these kind of phases are executed iteratively and in parallel.
+Software development usually uses agile frameworks where these phases are executed iteratively and in parallel.

 ## Product stewardship activities in the product life cycle

-In the context of codebase stewardship the goal of product stewardship is to support codebases and their communities.
-This helps them build and grow a viable and sustainable ecosystem around a codebase, Then a community can use shared resources and knowledge to support the product life cycle for the duration for its lifespan.
+In the context of codebase stewardship, the goal of product stewardship is to support codebases and their communities.
+This helps build and grow a viable and sustainable ecosystem around a codebase.
+Then a community can use shared resources and knowledge to support the product life cycle for the duration for its lifespan.

 As codebase stewards we work with different levels of codebases that implement products which differ in product maturity.
 Codebases which started out being developed and used in a single organization have different needs and dynamics than codebases used by a variety of organizations and or functional contexts.

 When a codebase is being replicated or used by more than one organization a community faces the following challenges in order to support the product life cycle.

 How does a community:

-- Decide which features are being developed?
+* decide which features are being developed?
-- Prioritize and estimate features needed?
+* prioritize and estimate features needed?
-- Finance and organize the development needed to be done?
+* finance and organize the development needed to be done?
-- Share and community with each other and there stakeholders?
+* share and community with each other and their stakeholders?
-- Handle conflict of interest?
+* handle conflicts of interest?

-All these challenges are related to how a community govern its codebase and community.
+All these challenges are related to how a community governs its codebase and community.
 As codebase stewards we help communities explore and answer these question by supporting and coaching them in the different phases of the product life cycle.

 Below is a mapping between the product life cycle phases and how product stewardship can support these phases.